Airstack-xyz/docs/guides/nft/nft-balances.md

 ## Get NFT Balances of User(s)

-You can use [Airstack](https://airstack.xyz) to fetch NFT balance of user(s) across both Ethereum, Polygon, and Base by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api/) API and providing an array of users' 0x address, ENS domain, cb.id, Lens profile, or Farcaster fname/fid to `owner` input:
+You can use [Airstack](https://airstack.xyz) to fetch NFT balance of user(s) across Ethereum, Polygon, and Base by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api/) API and providing an array of users' 0x address, ENS domain, cb.id, Lens profile, or Farcaster fname/fid to `owner` input:

 ### Try Demo